Staunton VA: Shakespeare and Diverse Architecture in a Small Virginia Town

 Though your role in the activity is small (choose from an assortment of vibrant colors and then blow air into a rubber tube to inflate a teardrop of molten glass while the artisan shapes it), you’re right where the action is.
 Plus, you can take “your” creation home the next day after it’s had time to cool.

 Sunspots’ owners, Doug and Caroline Sheridan, opened this space in 2000 as a lovely glasswork gallery, adding the Studio a year later.
 Now, even if you do not participate in the making, you can still take home a gorgeous hand-blown piece of art.
-Open Mon-Sat 10-6, Sun 11:30-5, make your own – $45 or $50 depending on ornament size and color.

 TASTE: Ox Eye Vineyards Tasting Room

-WALK/ARCHITECTURE: Downtown Staunton VA
+WALK/ARCHITECTURE: Historic Downtown Staunton VA

-By the late 1800’s it was the perfect canvas for architect TJ Collins who was enamored by Classical Pattern Books from Europe.
+By the late 19th century, it was the perfect canvas for architect TJ Collins who was enamored by Classical Pattern Books from Europe.
 Collins designed over 200 buildings – no two alike – in a timeline of styles from Greek, Roman, Moorish, Gothic, Renaissance, Victorian, and other “patterns” from all over the world.

 TOUR: Grand Caverns, Grottoes